top of page

 Priority 1

-Strengthen State Protections for Students with Section 504 Plans
+Strengthen Section 504 Protections for Students

 Why This Matters